The War of the Worlds (1953 film): Differences from the Wells novel

 Caroline Blake has written that the film is very different from the original novel in its attitude toward religion, as reflected especially in the depiction of clergymen.
 "The staunchly secularist Wells depicted a cowardly and thoroughly uninspiring Curate, whom the narrator regards with disgust, with which the reader is invited to concur.
-In the film, there is instead the sympathetic and heroic Pastor Collins who dies a martyr's death.
-And then the film's final scene in the church, strongly emphasizing the Divine nature of Humanity's deliverance, has no parallel in the original book."
+In the film, there is instead the sympathetic and heroic Pastor Collins who dies a martyr's death, and the film's final scene in the church, strongly emphasizing the Divine nature of Humanity's deliverance, has no parallel in the original book."

 Pal's adaptation has many other differences from H. G. Wells's novel.
 The closest resemblance is probably that of the antagonists.
-The film's aliens are indeed Martians and invade Earth for the same reasons as those stated in the novel.
+The Martians invade Earth for the same reasons as those stated in the novel.
 The state of Mars suggests that it is becoming unable to support life, leading to the Martians' decision to try to make Earth their new home.
 They land in the same way, by crashing to Earth.
 The novel's spacecraft, however, are large, cylindrical projectiles fired from the Martian surface from a cannon, instead of the film's meteorite-spaceships; but the Martians emerge from their craft in the same way, by unscrewing a large, round hatch.
-They appear to have no use for humans in the film.
-In the novel, however, the invaders are observed "feeding" on humans by fatally transfusing their captives' blood supply directly into Martian bodies through pipettes.
+In the novel, the invaders are observed "feeding" on humans by fatally transfusing their captives' blood supply directly into Martian bodies through pipettes.
 There is later speculation about the Martians' eventually using trained human slaves to hunt down all remaining survivors after they conquer Earth.
-In the film, the Martians do not bring their fast-growing red weed with them, but they are defeated by Earth microorganisms, as in the novel.
-However, they die from the effects of the microorganisms within three days of the landing of the first meteorite-ship; in the novel, the Martians die within about three weeks of their invasion of England.
+Early storyline hints at the aliens' vampirism were dropped.
+The Martians do not bring their fast-growing red weed with them, but they are defeated by Earth microorganisms, as in the novel.